libretro/docs/docs/library/vba_next.md

 - **Use bios if available (Restart)** [vbanext_bios] (Off/**On**)

-	Self-explanatory.
+	Uses BIOS present in RetroArch's system directory.
 Look at the [BIOS section](https://docs.libretro.com/library/vba_next/#bios) for more information.

 ??? note "Use bios if available - On"
 	![](/image/core/vba_nextbios.png)